What Is Clonidine and How Does It Work?

-- Day 4: Patch remains, no further oral supplement needed
+- Day 4: Patch remains, no further oral supplement is needed

-May be given as monotherapy or as adjunctive therapy with stimulants.
-Extended-release not interchangeable with immediate-release product.
+- May be given as monotherapy or as adjunctive therapy with stimulants.
+The extended-release is not interchangeable with the immediate-release product.

-Initial dose should be based on amount of renal impairment
+- The initial dose should be based on the amount of renal impairment

 Geriatric: immediate release: Lower initial doses than for non-geriatric adult dosing, as well as gradual adjustments, are recommended.